Show All Answers

 The Hospitality Fee is collected through:

-The City adopted the Hospitality Tax and Fee in order to diversify its revenue sources and not place continuing burdens upon business and residents through the business license tax and property tax.
-The Hospitality Tax and Fee was identified as an equitable way for residents and visitors to the City to contribute to the cost of:
+The City adopted the Hospitality Fee in order to diversify its revenue sources and not place continuing burdens upon business and residents through the business license tax and property tax.
+The Hospitality Fee was identified as an equitable way for residents and visitors to the City to contribute to the cost of:

 The fee (based on your monthly gross receipts) is to be remitted monthly by the 20th of the following month to the City Revenue Department with the appropriate reporting forms.
 A discount of 2% of the fee due is allowed if the remittance is made on or before the due date.
 A penalty of 5% of the unpaid balance per month for each month past due is imposed on late payments.